biosustain/snakemake_UmetaFlow/README.md

 ## Workflow overview

-The pipeline consists of five interconnected steps:
+The pipeline consists of seven interconnected steps:

 1) File conversion: Simply add your Thermo raw files in data/raw/ and they will be converted to centroid mzML files.
 If you have Agilent or Bruker files, skip that step (write "FALSE" for rule fileconversion in the config.yaml file - see more under "Configure workflow") and convert them independently using proteowizard (see https://proteowizard.sourceforge.io/) and add them to the data/mzML/ directory.

 2) Pre-processing: converting raw data to a feature table with a series of algorithms.

-3) Re-quantification: Re-quantify all raw files to avoid missing values resulted by the pre-processing workflow for statistical analysis and data exploration.
+3) Re-quantification (optional): Re-quantify all raw files to avoid missing values resulted by the pre-processing workflow for statistical analysis and data exploration.

 4) Structural and formula predictions (SIRIUS and CSI:FingeID).